johnston9/shot-caller/TESTING.md

 - Use Case: Change the Scene Storyboard<br>

-  1. Click on Storyboard tab on the Scene page to open the Storyboard page with the present Storyboard "Portrait 6" displaying.
+  1. Click on Storyboard tab on the Scene page to open the Storyboard page with the present Storyboard "Portrait6" displaying.
   2. Click on the "Add Storyboard" tab whether one has been added and is displaying or not.
   3. The Add/Change Storyboard form opens with the database name of the current Storyboard "portrait6_zkrkp7" displaying and a "Change Storyboard" tab underneath.
 If no Storyboard has been added yet an "Upload Storyboard" message will display instead.
   4. Click "Change Storyboard" or "Upload Storyboard" to open the Desktop files.
   5. Select the desired file "Landscape6" and the desktop name of the selected file "Landscape6.pdf" displays in place of the previous one.
   6. Click Upload and the Storyboard is changed in the backend.
+  7. A success message displays saying - "Storyboard Landscape6.pdf Added".<br>
-  7. Click Storyboard tab to view the newly uploaded Storyboard "Landscape6" with the new database File name "landscape6_nqxnys" displaying above.
+  8. Click Storyboard tab to view the newly uploaded Storyboard "Landscape6" with the new database File name "landscape6_nqxnys" displaying above.

 <p align="center"> <strong>The "Add/Change Storyboard" form displaying the current "Database" file name "portrait6_zkrkp7"</strong></p>
 <h2 align="center">